LaurenGrigoryev/Credit_Risk_Analysis/README.md

 ## Results:

 ### * RandomOverSample
-The balanced accuracy score was ---, while the precision and recall scores were ----.
+The balanced accuracy score was .65, while the precision and recall scores were .99 and .58 respectively, [as seen here].
 This means ---.

 ### * SMOTE
 The balanced accuracy score was ---, while the precision and recall scores were ----.
 This means ---.